Pakistan Institute of Public Finance Accountants: Educational requirements

 The prerequisite entry requirement is Intermediate education from a recognized education board, university or institution or any other qualification considered equivalent by the Board of Governors or A Levels of General Certificate of Education.

 Candidates who have passed CMA Program offered by ICMAP or CA Program by ICAP examinations are eligible for direct membership of the institute.
-On July, 2016 BOD announced Gateway entry test to membership for ICAP students and ICMAP students who has passed up to CAF and stage 4 respectively.
+In July 2016 BOD announced Gateway entry test to membership for ICAP students and ICMAP students who has passed up to CAF and stage 4 respectively.
 The first gateway exams to be held in November 2016.